 Stock up on de-icing chemicals

 Inspect walls, foundations, and masonry for cracks

 Remind residents of heater usage and kitchen safety guidelines ahead of the holidays

 Property Maintenance for Safety

-In addition to seasonal maintenance tasks there are regular actions to keep residents and properties safe, as well.
+In addition to seasonal maintenance tasks, there are regular actions to keep residents and properties safe, as well.

+For each season, review your emergency plans.
+Make sure staff is trained and equipment is ready to handle weather-related emergencies common in your area.
 That may include proper water channeling and sandbags for flooding, branch and brush removal to prevent the spread of fire or damage to roofs from high winds or heavy snow, garage door reinforcement for hurricane-strength winds, or preparing HVAC and plumbing for extreme heat or cold.